hmeiland/cyclecloud-demotemplates/generator/README.md

 - choosing a scheduler: pbspro, gridengine or slurm
 - setting up multiple nodearrays: extending the default execute with scheduler dependent identifier (now only pbspro)
+- add mounting a NFS export from a CycleCloud NFS filer for homedirs or projectdata
+- add mounting Azure Netapp Files (ANF) for e.g. homedirs or projectdata